Radioembolization (Y-90)

 What Is Y-90 Radioembolization?

-Radioembolization is a minimally invasive procedure that combines embolization and radiation therapy to treat liver cancer.
-Tiny glass or resin beads filled with the radioactive isotope yttrium Y-90 are placed inside the blood vessels that feed a tumor.
-This blocks the supply of blood to the cancer cells and delivers a high dose of radiation to the tumor while sparing normal tissue.
-It can help extend the lives of patients with inoperable tumors and improve their quality of life.
+Radioembolization is a minimally invasive procedure that combines radiation therapy with blocking blood flow (embolization) to treat liver cancer.
+Tiny glass or resin beads filled with radioactive material (isotope Yttrium-90) are placed inside the blood vessels that feed a tumor.
+This blocks blood flow from feeding the cancer cells and delivers a high dose of radiation to the tumor.

 Before The Procedure